0x392/full-stack-open-notes/part_6/6b-many-reducers.md

 npm install redux-devtools-extension --save-dev
 ```

-Change the definition of the store:
+Change the definition of the store to get the library up and running:

 ```js
 import { composeWithDevTools } from "redux-devtools-extension";